 Our approach combines general molecular biology techniques such as genetics, genomics and biochemistry with cutting edge live-imaging and fine-scale genetic perturbations down to the single cell.

-The lab has just moved from EMBL in Heidelberg Germany to the University of Sydney Australia.
+The lab moved from EMBL in Heidelberg Germany to the University of Sydney Australia in 2017.

 What e do